 Gazoline: an explosive subject!

-By Clément Caron P. Eng., IAAI-CFI, Regional Director, Montreal,
+By Clément Caron P. Eng., IAAI-CFI, Regional Manager, Montreal,

 Gasoline is used as a combustible liquid on a regular basis and is so well known that the dangers involved in its handling are often forgotten.
 This is also the case for several other solvents and combustible liquids used in our daily lives.

 Gasoline vapors are heavier than air and can travel along the ground and be ignited several meters away from the area where the vapors are being produced.
 That is why gasoline must always be stored within closed containers and away from ignition sources.

 The flammability limits of gasoline are 1.4% for its lower flammability limit and 7.6% for its upper flammability limit.
 These percentages refer to the volume of gasoline vapors with respect to the total volume of air present within this fuel/air mixture.
 Outside of these percentages, the vapor mixture is either too lean (below 1.4%) or too rich (above 7.6%) and will not ignite.

 As either the temperature or the pressure rises, the lower flammability limit is reduced and the upper flammability limit is moved upward thus widening the flammability window.
 The possibility of an explosion thus increases as the temperature or pressure rises.